-The officers' PGG is chaired by the Head of Finance and is responsible for, amongst other things, ensuring that roles and responsibilities are allocated and documented in line with the Fund's governance Code of Practice No.14 checklist, as well as reviewing the risks associated with the fund to ensure they all are controlled appropriately.
+The officers' PGG is chaired by the Head of Finance and is responsible for, amongst other things, ensuring that roles and responsibilities are allocated and documented in line with the Fund's governance the Pension Regulator Code of Practice No.14 checklist, as well as reviewing the risks associated with the fund to ensure they all are controlled appropriately.
 As such, the group review and maintain a risk register on a quarterly basis prior to reporting to Committee.
-The group have a workplan in place and consider a range of pension matters including governance, administration and business planning.
+The group have a workplan in place and consider a range of pension matters including governance, risk management, administration and business planning.